iworks/simple-seo-improvements/readme.txt

 Thank you for helping improve Simple SEO Improvements for everyone!

+The Simple SEO Improvements plugin is available also on [GitHub - Orphans](https://github.com/iworks/simple-seo-improvements).

 == Installation ==

 There are 3 ways to install this plugin: